Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 **Node**
 * Double linked: When a node gets removed, it glues both sides together to restore the link.
 * Keeps also a direct link to the master node.
-It makes many operations more easy and faster.
+It makes many operations easier and faster.

 **Master node**
 * Always available even if the list is empty.